Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 ## 1. Environment Separation
 Systems in production MUST be strictly separated from development and test systems:

-1. **Environment Segregation:** Production, test, and development stages MUST be separated using different environments (e.g., separate clusters or cloud environments using separate accounts/subscriptions).
+1. **Segregation of Stages:** Production, test, and development stages MUST be separated using different environments (e.g., separate clusters or cloud environments using separate accounts/subscriptions).

 2. **Isolated Connections:** Connections between different environments MUST NOT be possible.